mreitschuster/speech-webui/README.md

 # speech-webui
-this is a webui for the openai audio speech endpoint, as served by https://github.com/matatonic/openedai-speech
+this is a webui for the openai audio speech endpoint, as served by https://github.com/matatonic/openedai-speech Inspired by https://github.com/jhj0517/Whisper-WebUI (webui for selfhosted STT) I wanted to create the same for STT.

 # usage
 ## docker registry